Hot Summer in the City (1976)

 Starring: Lisa Baker, Duke Johnson, Shorty Roberts, Stitch Umbas, Coke Cain, and Black Orchid.

 Hot Summer in the City was brought back into the cinematic consciousness after being name dropped and secretly screened by Quentin Tarantino at the Austin, Texas Alamo Drafthouse in 2005, with Tarantino stating that it's his favourite adult film.
 I wonder what the fate of Hot Summer would have been without the input from Mr. Q. T., would it likely have fallen by the wayside and been forgotten?
 Possibly.
 I know it cropped up on Vinegar Syndrome's streaming service, so elements must exist.
 Is the subject matter and content the reason why this hasn't had a newer disc release, or is it because the fanbase is so microscopic that it wouldn't be financially viable?
 Perhaps one day we'll get a nice shiny 4K of Hot Summer with all the bells and whistles one could possibly desire, packaged in a lovely slipcase inside of a larger slipbox, with a 250 page perfect bound book written by several contemporary film historians, and the accompanying novelisation.
 Yes please!
-While I'm admittedly playing Devil's satirist there was, incredibly, a novelisation released for Hot Summer, but good luck finding a copy as it looks as though it's extremely hard to find and/or comes with a hefty price tag!
+While I'm admittedly playing Devil's satirist there was, incredibly, a novelisation released for Hot Summer, but good luck finding a copy as it appears to be extremely hard to find and/or comes with a hefty price tag!

-Though I wasn't aware of it when I came to write this, after perusing other articles, blogposts, and forums about this movie I found that there is, or was, apparently some confusion over the lead "Lisa Baker", with several sources mistakenly mis-crediting the role to the Playboy Playmate (of the year, 1967) of the same name.
-Admittedly, I was a bit confused as to why this was even an issue, as anybody with access to Google Images can very quickly and easily lookup and discern that the two chicks are entirely different people, and given that the film is entrenched in exploitation film marketing it shouldn't come as any surprise that the filmmakers would use the name of, or one similar to, someone at the forefront of the public consciousness.
+I wasn't aware of it when I came to write this, but after perusing other articles, blog posts, and forums about this movie I found that there is, or was, apparently some confusion over the lead "Lisa Baker", with several sources mistakenly mis-crediting the role to Playboy Playmate (of the year, 1967) of the same name.
+Admittedly, I was a bit confused as to why this was even an issue, as anybody with access to Google Images can very quickly and easily look-up and discern that the two chicks are entirely different people, and given that the film is entrenched in exploitation film marketing it shouldn't come as any surprise that the filmmakers would use the name of, or one similar to, someone at the forefront of the public consciousness.
 Nevertheless, it looks as though some people have gone down quite an investigative rabbit hole over the issue and why not, it can be a bit of fun to speculate and even more fun to definitively prove one way or the other!

-Performances across the board are all bad with the cast appearing and acting ambivalent to disinterested most of the time.
-It kind of adds to the whole seediness of the production, but it is really indicative of the shoestring budget and lack of any real talent.
-The players struggle and stammer their way through line after line of stilted dialogue, whether intentionally or unintentionally, there are a few moments of hilarious dialogue, but it's mostly filled with racist vulgarity.
-I read that most of the guys struggled to maintain an erection while filming their scenes, this is really obvious to anybody who watches this, and that Gail had to drive back to Cinema X to try and hire a "stunt cock".
-According to Gail, whilst shooting his scene with Black Orchid, it quickly became known that Stitch Umbas was actually gay, admitting that his husband insisted he get a part in the movie because "he thought it would be really cool".
-It also has to be said that "Stitch" appears to be somewhat mentally handicapped, making the shenanigans all the more depraved and sordid.
-Honestly just watch it for yourself!
+The cast performances are atrocious, right across the board, with players appearing ambivalent to disinterested, it kind of adds to the whole seediness of the production, but it's really indicative of the shoestring budget and lack of any real talent.
+The cast stammer their way through line after line of stilted dialogue, whether intentionally or unintentionally, there are a few moments of hilarious dialogue, but it's mostly filled with racist vulgarity.
+I read that most of the guys struggled to maintain an erection while filming their scenes, it's blatantly obvious to any layman that they're super uncomfortable in front of the camera.
+It's reported that Gail had to drive back to Cinema X to try and hire a "stunt cock" to complete the shoot, and according to Gail, whilst shooting his scene with Black Orchid, it quickly became known that Stitch Umbas is actually a homosexual, admitting that his husband insisted he get a part in the movie because "he thought it would be really cool".
+It must also be stated that "Stitch" appears to be somewhat mentally handicapped, making the shenanigans in Hot Summer in the City all the more depraved and sordid.

 "He's mine, I'll kill you if you touch him.
 It won't be fast like it'll be nice and easy, so you can feel it all the way down to white hell" - Jody (Black Orchid)